Azure/azure-sdk-for-c/sdk/docs/iot/README.md

 static az_span my_iothub_hostname = AZ_SPAN_LITERAL_FROM_STR("<your hub fqdn here>");
 static az_span my_device_id = AZ_SPAN_LITERAL_FROM_STR("<your device id here>");

-//Make sure to size the buffer to fit the user name (100 is an example) static char my_mqtt_user_name[100];
+//Make sure the buffer is large enough to fit the user name (100 is an example) static char my_mqtt_user_name[100];
 static size_t my_mqtt_user_name_length;

-//Make sure to size the buffer to fit the client id (16 is an example) static char my_mqtt_client_id[16];
+//Make sure the buffer is large enough to fit the client id (16 is an example) static char my_mqtt_client_id[16];

 //This assumes an X509 Cert.
 SAS keys may also be used.